domenicomanna/beerHub/README.md

 BeerHub
 ======
-A React application to browse your favorite beer.
+A React application to browse your favorite beers.

 [BeerHub](https://domenicomanna.github.io/beerHub/)